TheSquidNextDoor/Stellar-Sortie/README.txt

   V1.5

-  In the works.
-  I'm the only person developing this game.

-  Changes so far:
   Enemy interceptors use hit and run tactics now.
   Added the MK I Corvette: The same as the Prototype but more armour.
   Added the MK II Corvette: Same as the Protoype but with shielding and Rotary Autocannon armaments.